 Mike Flanagan (writer/director, Gerald's Game, Ouija: Origin of Evil, Hush)

 Ryan Turek (Director of Development, Blumhouse / Producer, Happy Death Day and Truth or Dare)

 Rebekah McKendry (Editor-in-Chief, Blumhouse)

-StokerCon2017’s FINAL FRAME Horror Short Competition films must be sent to the specified email address or uploaded to this site by April 1st, 2017 to be considered for inclusion by the festival programmers.
-All selections to be shown in competition will be announced on our site mid-April.
-Selected filmmakers will be notified by email.
+StokerCon2019’s FINAL FRAME Horror Short Competition films must be uploaded to this site by April 1st, 2019 to be considered for inclusion by the festival programmers.
+All selections to be shown in competition will be announced on our site mo later than mid-April, 2019.
+Selected filmmakers will be notified by email prior to the announcement.